Room Selection FAQs

 At the beginning of your timeslot, go to housing.cornell.edu to sign in to the housing portal and pick your room, and your roommates/blockmates if you plan to live with friends.
 NOTE: Please do NOT attempt to log in before your timeslot begins, or log in from more than one computer, as multiple attempts may result in system failure.
-Once you select a room (or rooms, if you’re blocking with friends), you will be asked to electronically accept the housing Terms and Conditions and sign your housing contract.
-Please note that all signed housing contracts are legally binding.
+Once you select a room (or rooms, if you’re blocking with friends), you will be asked to electronically accept the housing Terms and Conditions and sign your housing license.
+Please note that all signed housing licenses are legally binding.

 How should I prepare ahead of General Room Selection?